Nyumba06/Project_Management_WebApp/README.md

 ## Project Installation

 To run this project first of all you need:
-- Editor
+- Editor (VS Code, Dreamweaver etc)
-- web browser
+- Web browser (Chrome, Firefox, Edge etc)
 - XAMPP server
 Then you have to download composer to install Laravel.
 After the Composer is installed, check the installation by typing the composer command in the command prompt.
+Create a new directory anywhere in your system and paste your project files and then run following command in command line:
+##### php artisan serve
 ## Laravel Sponsors

 We would like to extend our thanks to the following sponsors for funding Laravel development.
 If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://patreon.com/taylorotwell).